physionetchallenges/physionetchallenges.github.io/2026/index.md

 - __Sleep Staging:__ CAISR uses a graph neural network (GNN) to classify 30-second epochs into Wake, N1, N2, N3, and REM stages by capturing the complex relationships between physiological channels (EEG, EOG, and EMG).
 Following AASM guidelines<sup>[5](#ref-grigg-damberger)</sup>, the dataset provides the predicted sleep stage (`stage_caisr`) for each epoch along with the softmax probabilities (`caisr_prob_n3`, `caisr_prob_n2`, `caisr_prob_n1`, `caisr_prob_r`, `caisr_prob_w`), which indicate the model's confidence.
 Sleep stages are encoded as: 1 = N3, 2 = N2, 3 = N1, 4 = REM, and 5 = Wake, 9 = Unavailable.
 - __Arousal Detection:__ Brief cortical activations that disrupt sleep are identified using ArousalNet, a specialized model based on the U-Net architecture.
 This model detects transient changes in signal frequency and amplitude that indicate micro-awakenings.
 CAISR arousal annotations are provided at 0.5-second resolution.
 For each 0.5-second interval, the dataset includes the predicted class (`arousal_caisr`) and the softmax probabilities (`caisr_prob_no-arousal`, `caisr_prob_arousal`), reflecting the model's confidence with 0 indicating no arousal and 1 indicating arousal.
 - __Respiratory Event Identification:__ The framework detects and classifies respiratory events, including obstructive, central, and mixed apneas, as well as hypopneas, using deterministic rule-based algorithms that strictly follow AASM scoring criteria<sup>[5](#ref-grigg-damberger)</sup>.
 This ensures clinical consistency across different sites and recording equipment.
 CAISR respiration annotations are provided at 1-second resolution, with the predicted class (`resp_caisr`) for each interval.
 Prediction probabilities are not available since the model is rule-based.
-Classes are mapped as follows: 0 = No Event, 1 = OA (Obstructive Apnea), 2 = CA (Central Apnea), 3 = MA (Mixed Apnea), 4 = HY (Hypopnea), 5 = RERA.
+The Classes are mapped as follows: `0` = No Event, `1` = OA (Obstructive Apnea), `2` = CA (Central Apnea), `3` = MA (Mixed Apnea), `4` = HY (Hypopnea), `5` = RERA.
 - __Limb Movement Analysis:__ CAISR performs automated detection of isolated and periodic limb movements using left and right EMG signals.
 The system applies rule-based logic following AASM scoring criteria<sup>[5](#ref-grigg-damberger)</sup> to distinguish incidental movements from rhythmic patterns that may disrupt sleep.
 Limb movement annotations are provided at 1-second resolution, with the predicted class (`limb_caisr`) for each interval.
-Prediction probabilities are not available since the model is rule-based Classes are mapped as follows: 0 = No Event, 1 = Isolated Limb Movement, 2 = Periodic Limb Movement.
+Prediction probabilities are not available since the model is rule-based.
+The classes are mapped as follows: `0` = No Event, `1` = Isolated Limb Movement, `2` = Periodic Limb Movement.

 Note: If PSG lacks the necessary input channels for CAISR, the corresponding automated annotations will be omitted from that file.